bssrdev/wilderhood/_posts/2015-06-21-hosekote lake birding.markdown

 3. Fishes

 There were muddy bunts in the lake, separating water from one areas to the other, just like mini-dams.
 We noticed that the water was continuously disturbed like someone is shaking from inside.
 They were fish, in plenty.
-A lot of fishes were swimming through the water, pushing the muddy little walls, making ways and swimming to the other side of the lake.
+A multitude of fishes were swimming through the water, pushing the muddy little walls, making ways and swimming to the other side of the lake.

 <img src="{{ site.baseurl}}/img/2015-06-21/9.jpg" alt="Swimming through narrow water creeks">